guibou/tweagSeminary20June018/PITCHME.md

 # How to render?

---
+---

-- Can we solve te rendering equation?
+- Can we solve the rendering equation?

 - Too complex:

-- Difficult to model
-- Lot of discontinuities

 - --> Monte Carlo